 Cards With Nontransferable Points

 There are two comparable personal cards in this category: the Barclaycard Arrival Plus™ World Elite MasterCard® and the Capital One Venture® Rewards Credit Card.
-Barclaycard Arrival Plus™ World Elite MasterCard® comes with 40,000-mile sign-up bonus and Venture® Rewards Credit Card comes with 50,000-mile sign-up bonus, which you’ll get after spending $$3,000 in 3 months, and double miles for all purchases.
-The Arrival Plus card costs more at $89 annual fee waived for the first year.
-Venture Rewards has $0 intro for the first year, $95 after that.
+Barclaycard Arrival Plus™ World Elite MasterCard® comes with 60,000-mile sign-up bonus and Venture® Rewards Credit Card comes with 50,000-mile sign-up bonus, which you’ll get after spending $$3,000 in 3 months, and double miles for all purchases.
+The Arrival Plus card costs more at $89 Venture Rewards has $0 intro for first year; $95 after that

 |Sign-Up Bonus||Minimum Spend||Annual Fee|

-If you qualify for it, the Capital One Capital One® Spark® Miles Business Credit Card card has a slightly higher sign-up bonus at 50,000 miles after spending $$4,500 in 3 months.
+If you qualify for it, the Capital One Spark Miles Business Credit Card card has a slightly higher sign-up bonus at 50,000 miles after spending $$4,500 in 3 months.
 It also earns double miles on all purchases.

 These cards do not have any airline transfer partners, which means that you won’t get the maximum value for your miles.